50th Street (Manhattan)

 50th Street is a street in the New York City borough of Manhattan.
-The street runs eastbound from 12th Avenue, across the full width of the island, ending at Beekman Place and carries the M50 bus line, which returns on 49th Street.
+The street runs eastbound from 12th Avenue, across the full width of the island, ending at Beekman Place.

+Transportation

+The M50 bus line serves 50th Street eastbound, with westbound service on 49th Street.
+There is no service east of Second Avenue.

 The following subway stations serve the street, west to east: